Face Recognition Expert

 In the context of this page, however, the focus is more specific.

 While I operate a facial recognition company and have experience across many aspects of the technology, this page focuses on one particular area: how facial recognition comparisons should be conducted in practice, and how similarity between two images — such as a suspect image and a reference image or video — should be evaluated.
+This recommended post demonstrates high-level facial matching analysis.
+For cases requiring formal analysis and testimony, a facial recognition expert witness can provide an independent review and explain the findings in court.

 This perspective is especially important in investigative and legal contexts, where conclusions must be based not only on algorithmic output, but on a full understanding of the underlying conditions and limitations.